Jenni Word – Clinic Administrator

 Dodie has lived in Wallowa County most of her adult life.
-She loves spending time with her family which includes four children and four amazing grandchildren.
+She loves spending time with her family, which includes four children and four amazing grandchildren.

 A board-certified general surgeon, Dr. Rose earned his medical degree at renowned Loma Linda University in Loma Linda, California.
-Dr. Rose is an advocate for preventative medicine through healthy lifestyle choices and helped bring the Complete Health Improvement Program (CHIP) to Wallowa County.
+Dr. Rose advocates preventative medicine through healthy lifestyle choices and helped bring the Complete Health Improvement Program (CHIP) to Wallowa County.
 Dr. Rose has helped hundreds of Wallowa County residents dramatically improve their health through positive lifestyle changes.
 When he’s not performing surgery or leading a healthy lifestyle program, you’ll find Dr. Rose spending time outdoors with his wife, Lana, and their four daughters.